Courses

 Why Backup Your Server?

+Creating a backup for your server is the best way to prevent lost data or downtime.
 In years’ past I never needed to spend time convincing server administrators to backup their servers.
 While consumers may not always understand the real threat of data loss, any server admin worth his or her salt always had some sort of backup solution in place.
 I’ve noticed this has changed slightly with the rise of cloud computing.

 When a server can instantaneously spin up out of thin air in a virtual Amazon EC2, Rackspace, or Microsoft Azure environment, I’ve talked to some people who don’t consider backup necessary.
 While any respectable cloud computing provider should have a very robust backup and redundancy scheme in place, even if a provider could completely eliminate the threat of hardware failure that doesn’t eliminate your chances of data or function loss.